42Entwickler/EntityMask-Samples/README.md

-# EntityMask
+﻿# EntityMask
-This is a demo project that represents a showcase for using 42Entwickler.EntityMask sourcegenerator for more comfort dealing with data transfer objects.

 EntityMask is a powerful, lightweight framework for creating strongly typed view projections of your domain entities through code generation.
-It allows you to define "masks" that expose only selected properties of your entities, transform values, and support deep object mapping without runtime reflection.
+It allows you to define "masks" that expose only selected properties of your entities, transform values, support deep object mapping, and provides fine-grained control over attribute inheritance - all without runtime reflection.

 ## Packages